 Ordinarily, your site's document root (as seen by Apache) is /home/public.
-If you enable the per-alias site root feature from the site info panel in our member interface, the alias being used will be added to the site root.
+If you enable the per-alias document root feature from the site info panel in our member interface, the alias used will be added to the site's document root.

 If no directory exists for a given alias, all requests for that alias will return 404.
-If a directory exists but no alias has been added in our UI, it will not be recognized as an alias.
+If a directory exists, but no alias has been added via our UI, it will not be recognized as an alias.

 This feature is not a substitute for creating multiple sites.
 With this feature, one site is still just one site.
 There is no additional security, isolation, or protection implied by using this feature.
-Just as there is nothing protecting http://www.example.com/one/ from the contents of http://www.example.com/two/, there is nothing between http://one.example.com/ and http://two.example.com/ if they are pointed to the same site by this feature.
+Just as nothing protects https://www.example.com/one/ from the contents of https://www.example.com/two/, there is nothing between https://one.example.com/ and https://two.example.com/ if they are pointed to the same site by this feature.